sgmurphy/wordpress-plugins/unlimited-elements-for-elementor/readme.txt

 <h3>Plugin Features</h3>

--  <a href="https://unlimited-elements.com/elementor-widgets/"><strong>Widget Library</strong></a> вЂ“ Enhance the popular Elementor page builder with our user-friendly and innovative widget library.
+- <a href="https://unlimited-elements.com/elementor-widgets/"><strong>Widget Library</strong></a> Enhance the popular Elementor page builder with our user-friendly and innovative widget library.
 Simplify your website by finding everything you need in one place, without the need for multiple plugins.

-- <a href="https://unlimited-elements.com/widget-creator/"><strong>Widget Creator</strong></a> вЂ“ Save valuable time by eliminating the need to search for numerous plugins and add-ons.
+- <a href="https://unlimited-elements.com/widget-creator/"><strong>Widget Creator</strong></a> Save valuable time by eliminating the need to search for numerous plugins and add-ons.
 Instead, create customized, professional widgets that perfectly align with your website requirements.

-- <a href="https://unlimited-elements.com/elementor-widgets/"><strong>Elementor Templates</strong></a> вЂ“ Effortlessly kickstart your web project with pre-designed templates.
+- <a href="https://unlimited-elements.com/elementor-templates/"><strong>Elementor Templates</strong></a>  Effortlessly kickstart your web project with pre-designed templates.
 Say goodbye to endless searches for inspiration or starting from scratch.
 Get your project up and running in seconds with our collection of template kits.

-- <a href="https://unlimited-elements.com/elementor-templates/"><strong>Elementor Templates</strong></a> вЂ“ Effortlessly kickstart your web project with pre-designed templates.
-Say goodbye to endless searches for inspiration or starting from scratch.
-Get your project up and running in seconds with our collection of template kits.

-- <a href="https://unlimited-elements.com/loop-builder-for-elementor/"><strong>Loop Builder</strong></a> вЂ“ Easily create dynamic Loop Items within the Elementor Theme Builder by utilizing any loop widget layout of your preference.
+- <a href="https://unlimited-elements.com/loop-builder-for-elementor/"><strong>Loop Builder</strong></a>  Easily create dynamic Loop Items within the Elementor Theme Builder by utilizing any loop widget layout of your preference.
 Effortlessly populate the chosen widget with dynamic content to craft versatile and engaging Loop Items.

-- <a href="https://unlimited-elements.com/background-widgets-for-elementor/"><strong>Background Widgets</strong></a> вЂ“ Elevate your web designs instantly with our user-friendly animated backgrounds available in our extensive widget library.
+- <a href="https://unlimited-elements.com/background-widgets-for-elementor/"><strong>Background Widgets</strong></a>  Elevate your web designs instantly with our user-friendly animated backgrounds available in our extensive widget library.
 Experience seamless integration and unleash your creativity like never before.

-- <a href="https://unlimited-elements.com/post-widgets-filters-tools/"><strong>Post Widgets & Filters</strong></a> вЂ“ Easily create stunning post layouts with real-time filters.
+- <a href="https://unlimited-elements.com/post-widgets-filters-tools/"><strong>Post Widgets & Filters</strong></a>  Easily create stunning post layouts with real-time filters.
 Improve the browsing experience for website visitors by helping them find the content they're looking for.
 Effortlessly display posts using advanced criteria on your entire website.

-- <a href="https://unlimited-elements.com/woo/"><strong>WooCommerce Widgets & Filters</strong></a> вЂ“ Create stunning product layouts with dynamic real-time filters.
+- <a href="https://unlimited-elements.com/woo/"><strong>WooCommerce Widgets & Filters</strong></a>  Create stunning product layouts with dynamic real-time filters.
 Showcase your products and categories in a wide array of interactive formats, such as grids, carousels, sliders, and more.

-- <a href="https://unlimited-elements.com/remote-control-widgets/"><strong>Woo Widgets & Filters</strong></a> вЂ“ Unleash your creativity with advanced and customizable layouts.
+- <a href="https://unlimited-elements.com/remote-control-widgets/"><strong>Woo Widgets & Filters</strong></a>  Unleash your creativity with advanced and customizable layouts.
 Take full control of your designs and make them truly unique using the remote controls.
 Stand out from the crowd with layouts that are both eye-catching and distinctive.

-- <a href="https://unlimited-elements.com/sync-widgets/"><strong>Sync Between Widgets</strong></a> вЂ“ Elevate your web designs to new heights by seamlessly synchronizing multiple item-based widgets.
+- <a href="https://unlimited-elements.com/sync-widgets/"><strong>Sync Between Widgets</strong></a>  Elevate your web designs to new heights by seamlessly synchronizing multiple item-based widgets.
 This powerful feature empowers you to effortlessly create intricate and personalized layouts, taking your designs to the next level of sophistication.

-- <a href="https://unlimited-elements.com/multi-source-galleries/"><strong>Multi-Source Galleries</strong></a> вЂ“ Empower your gallery showcase by effortlessly featuring Woo products, WordPress posts, Instagram feeds, and a variety of other sources, including various API integrations.
+- <a href="https://unlimited-elements.com/multi-source-galleries/"><strong>Multi-Source Galleries</strong></a>  Empower your gallery showcase by effortlessly featuring Woo products, WordPress posts, Instagram feeds, and a variety of other sources, including various API integrations.

-- <a href="https://unlimited-elements.com/live-copy-paste/"><strong>Live Copy Paste</strong></a> вЂ“ Copy and paste fully designed sections from the Unlimited Elements website directly to your website, saving you time and ensuring you can finish your web project as soon as possible.
+- <a href="https://unlimited-elements.com/live-copy-paste/"><strong>Live Copy Paste</strong></a>  Copy and paste fully designed sections from the Unlimited Elements website directly to your website, saving you time and ensuring you can finish your web project as soon as possible.

-- <a href="https://unlimited-elements.com/mega-menu-widget-for-elementor/"><strong>Mega Menu Builder</strong></a> вЂ“ Easily craft a distinctive Mega Menu for your website navigation by incorporating images, icons, links, and various Elementor widgets into unique menu layouts.
+- <a href="https://unlimited-elements.com/mega-menu-widget-for-elementor/"><strong>Mega Menu Builder</strong></a>  Easily craft a distinctive Mega Menu for your website navigation by incorporating images, icons, links, and various Elementor widgets into unique menu layouts.

-- <a href="https://unlimited-elements.com/mega-slider-widget-for-elementor/"><strong>Mega Slider Builder</strong></a> вЂ“ Easily turn any Elementor sections into slider slides.
+- <a href="https://unlimited-elements.com/mega-slider-widget-for-elementor/"><strong>Mega Slider Builder</strong></a>  Easily turn any Elementor sections into slider slides.
 Now you can amaze your website visitors with jaw-dropping slider designs that look amazing on any device.

-- <a href="https://unlimited-elements.com/multi-source/"><strong>Multi-Source Widgets</strong></a> вЂ“ Add content dynamically to item-based widgets effortlessly with support for ACF repeaters, JSON/CSV files, Woo Products, WordPress posts, users, menus, and a range of API integrations.
+- <a href="https://unlimited-elements.com/multi-source/"><strong>Multi-Source Widgets</strong></a>  Add content dynamically to item-based widgets effortlessly with support for ACF repeaters, JSON/CSV files, Woo Products, WordPress posts, users, menus, and a range of API integrations.

-- <a href="https://unlimited-elements.com/dynamic-post-popup-widget-for-elementor/"><strong>Dynamic Popup Builder</strong></a> вЂ“ Dynamically create a popup to add a quick view of the post without leaving the page.
+- <a href="https://unlimited-elements.com/dynamic-post-popup-widget-for-elementor/"><strong>Dynamic Popup Builder</strong></a>  Dynamically create a popup to add a quick view of the post without leaving the page.
 Use an Elementor single post template to create the layout of the dynamic popup.

-- <a href="https://unlimited-elements.com/form-builder/"><strong>Elementor Form Builder</strong></a> вЂ“ Build advanced forms effortlessly using the drag-and-drop form builder.
+- <a href="https://unlimited-elements.com/form-builder/"><strong>Elementor Form Builder</strong></a>  Build advanced forms effortlessly using the drag-and-drop form builder.
 Whether itвЂ™s a simple or complex form, our straightforward form widgets make it quick and easy to create forms, improving your workflow.

-- <a href="https://unlimited-elements.com/calculators/"><strong>Calculator Builder</strong></a> вЂ“ Easily design professional calculators for any type of industry.
+- <a href="https://unlimited-elements.com/calculators/"><strong>Calculator Builder</strong></a>  Easily design professional calculators for any type of industry.
 Whether you need a loan calculator, mortgage calculator or business calculator, our powerful and intuitive drag and drop builder makes it easy to create complex calculators with ease.

-- <a href="https://unlimited-elements.com/filters/"><strong>Elementor Filter Widgets</strong></a> вЂ“ Unlock the potential of the AJAX-based faceted filter system, seamlessly empowering you to craft diverse layouts with ease.
+- <a href="https://unlimited-elements.com/filters/"><strong>Elementor Filter Widgets</strong></a>  Unlock the potential of the AJAX-based faceted filter system, seamlessly empowering you to craft diverse layouts with ease.
 Take control by applying multiple filters, ensuring a super-fast and dynamic filtering experience tailored to your website needs.

 === Widget Library ===